-In William Marston’s original Wonder Woman comics, the heroine didn’t have a lasso of truth, but a much more useful lasso of control.
-That control, Marston said, symbolized feminine glamour; or, as he put it, “allure.”
-As part of his feminist utopian queer-friendly crackpottery, Marston believed female “love leaders” (as he called them) should use their sexuality and righteousness to lead both men and women to happy submission to the matriarchy.
+In William Marston’s original Wonder Woman comics, the heroine didn’t even have her lasso of truth, but a much more useful lasso of control.
+That control, Marston said, symbolized feminine glamour; or, as he put it, “allure” (as part of his feminist utopian queer-friendly crackpottery, Marston believed female “love leaders” should use their sexuality and righteousness to lead both men and women to happy submission to the matriarchy).

-The Fantastic Four’s Invisible Girl could turn invisible — she had no offensive power at all.
-Eventually she gained the ability to create invisible force fields, so she could push bad guys around in a way that made sure artist Jack Kirby didn’t have to show her hitting anyone#.
-Similarly, in the X-Men, Jean Grey’s powers initially were telekinesis; she could act, safely, at a distance, without the violent energy blasts or super-punches of her teammates#.
+The Fantastic Four’s Invisible Girl could only turn herself invisible; she had no offensive power at all (eventually she gained the ability to create invisible force fields, so she could push bad guys around in a way that made sure artist Jack Kirby didn’t have to show her hitting anyone#).
+Similarly, Jean Grey of the X-Men’s mutant powers were (initially) just telekinetic in nature, allowing her the ability to act, but safely, from a distance, and without the violent energy blasts or super-punches of her teammates.

 These days, of course, Batgirl hits people all the time.
-Feminism, and the movement of more and more women into the workforce, has changed mainstream views of what’s acceptable for women in the military, in the police force, and in comics and films.
-Sarah Connor got to use an arsenal of high-tech weaponry in Terminator 2 way back in 1991.
-Xena swung a mean swords.
-Buffy flung a mean stakes.
-For that matter, Jean Grey got repowered so she could shoot energy blasts, while new heroines like She-Hulk, Elektra, and Storm inflict blunt trauma, stab wounds, and lightning strikes with vim.
+Feminism evolved mainstream views regarding what’s acceptable when it comes to women’s roles in the military, in the police force, and in comics and films.
+Sarah Connor got to use an arsenal of high-tech weaponry in Terminator 2 back in 1991.
+Xena swung a mean swords, and Buffy flung a mean stakes.
+For that matter, even Jean Grey got repowered so she could shoot energy blasts too#, while new heroines like She-Hulk, Elektra, and Storm inflict blunt trauma, stab wounds, and lightning strikes with vim.